 Location is key

 Once you decide to find a retirement home, you’ll need to determine where this home will be.
 Think about the activities you enjoy.
 If you are an outdoorsy person, for example, you’ll want to stick to an area with a temperate climate so that you can enjoy hiking, biking, and other sun-soaked activities year round.
+These days, more folks are even choosing places outside of the US like Mexico for retirement due to a lower cost of living.
 If your goal is to be close to family, you may have more time to visit if you stay within an hour’s drive of the bulk of your children and grandchildren.
 Location is also essential if you require health care specialists that may not be available in your retirement home of choice.
 Before you sign a contract, check to see if the services you need are accessible nearby and if local providers accept your Medicare plan.
 You can do this on Medicare.gov.